davideCaligola/rt1_assignment2/README.md

     - [function goal\_management](#function-goal_management)
 - [Improvements](#improvements)

-A complete documentation for each node functions of the implemented package `rt1_ass2` can be found at https://davidecaligola.github.io/rt1_assignment2/.
+A complete documentation for each node functions of the implemented package `rt1_ass2` can be found at <a href="https://davidecaligola.github.io/rt1_assignment2/" target="_blank">https://davidecaligola.github.io/rt1_assignment2/</a>.

 # Introduction
 In this repository, the [ROS](https://www.ros.org) package `rt1_ass2` has been implemented to satisfy the requirements of the second assignemnt of the course [Research Track 1](https://corsi.unige.it/en/off.f/2022/ins/60235?codcla=10635) of [Robotics Engineering](https://corsi.unige.it/en/corsi/10635) course by [University degli Studi di Genova](https://unige.it).